yochaigal/cairn/adventures/conversions/temple-of-the-moon-priests.md

 # Temple of the Moon Priests

-Converted from the original [work by Will Doyle and Stacey Allan](https://www.drivethrurpg.com/product/310492/Temple-of-the-Moon-Priests) by [xenio](https://xenioinabottle.blogspot.com).
+ Based on the original adventure by [Will Doyle and Stacey Allan](https://www.drivethrurpg.com/product/310492/Temple-of-the-Moon-Priests).
+Conversion by [xenio](https://xenioinabottle.blogspot.com).

 ### Moon Hag